 \subsection{Time performance}

 Figure~\ref{fig:time_shap} shows the ratio between the runtime of the standard analysis and the propagation-based method with the average of 11.28 (Table \ref{tab:average}), with values greater than one indicating a speed-up.
-The plot is split into three panels to highlight the low-ratio range (0–1.3) and the middle range (1.3-15) where many points fall into; the horizontal line at one marks equal runtime.
+The plot is split into three panels to highlight the low-ratio range (0–1.3) and the middle range (1.3-15) where many points fall into; the horizontal line at 1 marks equal runtime.

 Overall, propagation is faster in most cases, with speed-ups increasing with the number of inputs.
-Small models show only modest gains, while larger and more complex networks often achieve speed-ups of several tens, and in some cases nearly two orders of magnitude, reflecting the good scalability of the propagation approach.
+Small models show only modest gains, while larger and more complex networks often achieve speed-ups of one order, and in some cases nearly two orders of magnitude, reflecting the good scalability of the propagation approach.
 Only a few small models exhibit ratios close to or below one.

-Specifically, seven (model, target) pairs have ratios below one, all in models with four or five inputs; the minimum ratio ($\approx 0.6$) occurs for target \texttt{p70S6K} in model~4, which still completes in under one second.
-In larger models, only targets \texttt{Meta} and \texttt{Meta2} in model~15 show limited gains, due to numerous diamond structures ending at the output that require many diamond simulations.
+Specifically, 7 (model, target) pairs have ratios below 1, all in models with four or five inputs; the minimum ratio ($\approx 0.6$) occurs for target \texttt{p70S6K} in model~4, which completes under one second.
+In larger models, only targets \texttt{Meta} and \texttt{Meta2} in model~15 show limited gains, due to relatively smaller number of internal nodes in comparison with the total number of nodes in the network.
 Even in this case, propagation remains faster, with ratios of 1.115 and 1.04, respectively.